umbraco/UmbracoDocs/Extending/Database/index-v8.md

 ---
 versionFrom: 8.0.0
 meta.Title: "Umbraco Database"
-meta.Description: "A guide to creating a custom Database table in Umbraco"
+description: "A guide to creating a custom Database table in Umbraco"
 ---

 # Creating a Custom Database Table